 - If your first language is not English, you can check you have achieved the correct IELTS level in English on the Language Requirements page.

 For further details regarding international admissions and advice please visit the International Applications page.

 Offers will be made based on the following selection criteria, which applicants are expected to demonstrate:

-- Sufficient prior knowledge and experience of and/or potential in a specialist subject area to be able to successfully complete the programme of study and have an academic or professional background in a relevant subject
+- Sufficient prior knowledge and experience of and/or potential in area of visual communication and project management to be able to successfully complete the programme of study and have an academic or professional background in design

-- Also to show a willingness to work as a team player, good language skills in reading, writing and speaking, the ability to work independently and be self-motivated
+- Willingness to work as a team player, good language skills in reading, writing and speaking, the ability to work independently and be self-motivated

-- Critical knowledge of and enthusiasm for the subject area and capacity for research-led design, intellectual inquiry and reflective thought through: contextual awareness (professional, cultural, social, historical); evidence of research, analysis, development and evaluation (from previous academic study and employment) and a grounded understanding of the world of design cultures and be able to engage in and contribute to critical discussion
+- Enthusiasm for the subject area of art direction and capacity for research-led design, intellectual inquiry and reflective thought through: contextual awareness (professional, cultural, social, historical); evidence of research, analysis, development and evaluation (from previous academic study and employment) and a grounded understanding of the world of visual and multi-disciplinary networked culture as well as the ability to engage with and contribute to critical discussion

-- Portfolio should be conceptual and research-based, you must show your thinking and making process and a curious nature to explore, test and experiment
+- Portfolio of diverse examples of visual communication that is conceptual and research-based, evidencing your thinking and making process in variety of media, whilst demonstrating your curiosity to explore, test and experiment